“One to watch, serious potential” – John Rutter

 Alexandra Standing is originally from East Yorkshire and began began piano lessons aged 11 and gained Grade 8 with distinction within six years.
 In 2012 she passed the DipABRSM examination.
 She is currently under the tutelage of Victor Sangiorgio in her third year of undergraduate studies at the Royal Conservatoire of Scotland.

-Previously Alex was awarded first prizes in the Hull Musical Festival’s piano classes in 2012 and 2013.
-She has performed in venues around the world, and was privileged to experience working as a demonstrator and performer to the public at Finchcocks Musical Museum before it recently closed.
+Alex has performed in venues around the world, and was privileged to experience working as a demonstrator and performer to the public at Finchcocks Musical Museum before it recently closed.

 Doors open 6.45pm